 What started as a health check with GrayMatter led to a few other enhancement requests.
 We implemented a custom Revenue Recognition calculation solution.
 The solution created monthly journal entries by project.

-Also, after seeing a demonstration of the CLD Credit Card Integration to FinancialForce solution, GrayMatter requested this feature as well.
-All of these enhancements help GrayMatter work smarter and better serve their clients.
+Also, after seeing a demonstration of the CLD Credit Card Integration to Certinia solution, GrayMatter requested this feature as well.
+All of these enhancements help GrayMatter work smarter and better serve its clients.

 “The team assigned made things simple for loading data, did a quick turn around on whatever we needed, offered opinions on how processes could work smoother, and overall was great.
 They had innovative ideas that have helped our integration be as smooth as possible, and we would 100% use them again for any integration we have.”Mandy Urey, Chief Operating Officer, GrayMatter (read her full review)